 In December 2015, TRC received certification as a Socially and Economically Disadvantaged Business (DBE) by the West Virginia Department of Transportation Unified Certification Committee and has begun working on West Virginia transportation projects.

 Terri has been selected to serve on the Business Networking International (Mountaineer Chapter) as the representative of Community/ Non-Profit/Economic Development.
-She also is serving on the WVU Business & Economics Encova Advisory Council.
 TRC is also an active small business member with the Morgantown Area Partnership and serves as an active member on the Transportation

 She served as Chairman of the Board of Directors for 2 terms.
 Terri has served on the board of directors in many local and state-wide organizations that work in the areas of community development such as; WV Preservation Alliance, Arts on the River Festival, City of Morgantown Design Committee and the Metropolitan Theatre Foundation.